openwallet-foundation/bifold-wallet/docs/wallet-attestation.md

 This proof of possession will fail if the wallet is modified, as the code would need to be re-signed by the attacker to install on the device.
 The newly signed app would not have access to the key pair that was attested to and bound to the attestation JWT.
 As the secure area is isolated from the OS even rooted or jailbroken devices should be blocked - more research is required on this point to confirm how and when key pairs in the secure area are "invalidated".

 If the wallet is upgraded by the developer then the key pair could still be accessible.
 How to handle application updates is a TBD and may fall into the RASP category.
-On Android, the certificate extendated data includes an app version.
-Unfortunately, IOS does note have any equivalent function that is cryptographically verifiable.
-Also, the openid4vci documented attestation JWT format does include a version of the wallet in it's schema.
+On Android, the certificate extended data includes an app version.
+Unfortunately, IOS does not have any equivalent function that is cryptographically verifiable.
+Also, the openid4vci documented attestation JWT format does include a version of the wallet in its schema.
 The current assumption is that keypair should be invalidated on upgrade and refreshed.
-This is needs more thought and testing.
+This needs more thought and testing.

-**Important** This only works if the issuer trusts the wallet provider and has effectively audited or otherwise certifed the wallet function.
+**Important** This only works if the issuer trusts the wallet provider and has effectively audited or otherwise certified the wallet function.

 ### Capacity of the secure area - IOS and Android

 Concerns around the capacity of the secure area to store key pairs have been raised in various forums.
 IOS and Android both support the HSM concept of key wrapping.
 With key wrapping, the key pair is encrypted via a key stored in the secure area and then stored outside the secure area in the keychain.
-All crypographic operations happen in the secure area by moving the encrypted key pair in and out of the secure area.
+All cryptographic operations happen in the secure area by moving the encrypted key pair in and out of the secure area.
 This effectively means unlimited key pair capacity (up-to available device storage capacity)

 More research is needed to clarify OS versions that support this approach any other hidden limitations.